handlerda/Accredited-Investor-Standard-Schema/readme.md

 We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 1. Fork the repo and create your branch from `master`.
-2. If you've changed Schema, update the `readme.md`.
+2. If you've changed the schema, update the `readme.md` accordingly.
 3. Make sure your code lints.
 4. Issue your pull request!